RiceConnoisseur/JohnXena/README.md

 - 👋 Hi, I’m @JohnXena
 - 👀 I’m interested in bing chilling
-- 🌱 I’m currently learning bing chilling manufactoring and python (algorithms and automation)
+- 🌱 I’m currently learning bing chilling manufactoring
 - 💞️ I’m looking to collaborate with your mom
-- 📫 Reach me on my discord Wonky Dongy@7999
+- 📫 Reach me on my discord

 <!---
 JohnXena/JohnXena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.